k3x/VoteMPD/README.md

 * new table options when last playlist was saved
 * if last save is 10h in past and in the last 10h was no vote => save new playlist

-### static playlist
-* addOneFileToMPDQueue(): if($hn===null)
-* Default queue when no user is voting
-* define playlistname in settings.php
-* add playlistitem with lowest playcount (in playlog)

 ### 2. Priority
 * Implement as Androidapp, so you only need a Tablet/2nd Smartphone instead of Notebook/RaspberryPi
-* Maybe do not scan filesystem.
-Instead Get Music Database from MPD.
-Advantage: no need to run on the same server
 * Multilanguage

 ### Used Librarys/Icons/Codesnippets